 - Across all products, 28, 20 and 14 are in phase I, II and III of clinical development respectively (chart 1.b).

 - Of the 46 products that target the WHO priority pathogens (click on ‘priority pathogens’ in chart 1.b), 42 are new chemical entities (chart 3.b).
 Of these new chemical entities, 33 are antibiotics and 9 are biologicals (click on ‘42’ in chart 3.b and then view chart 1.a).
-Seven of the 33 antibiotics are considered innovative (chart 3.a).
+Eight of the 33 antibiotics are considered innovative (chart 3.a).

 - Chart 2 shows the number of products expected to be active, possibly active or not active against the WHO priority pathogens (click on any number, except totals or subtotals, in chart 2 to filter for the relevant products in chart 4 plus further pertinent information in the other charts).
 Note: One product can target more than one pathogen; hence, the total number of products in chart 2 is higher than the total number of products in the other charts.
 To see how many pathogens a product may target, click on a product name in chart 4 and then view information in chart 2.

 - Among the seven antibiotics to address resistance against Mycobacterium tuberculosis (click on Mycobacterium tuberculosis in chart 1.b to filter), only one is in phase III of clinical development (chart 1.b) and five are innovative (chart 3.a).
 All seven are new chemical entities (chart 3.b).